comake/skl/docs/build-engine.md

 {% hint style="info" %}
 Validation of [SHACL Shapes](https://www.w3.org/TR/shacl/) can be performed using an existing SHACL engine, such as:
 - [rdf-validate-shacl](https://github.com/zazuko/rdf-validate-shacl) - an open source SHACL validator written purely in Javascript on top of the [RDFJS](https://rdf.js.org/) stack.
-Used by our existing SKQL Engine.
+Used by our existing SKL Javascript Engine.
 - [pySHACL](https://github.com/RDFLib/pySHACL) - an open source SHACL validator library for python.
 - [SHaclEX](https://github.com/weso/shaclex) - an open source Scala implementation of SHEX and SHACL.
 {% endhint %}